 - In 2018, approximately 17,290 new cases of esophageal cancer are expected to be diagnosed in the United States.

-- An estimated 15,690 Americans will die from the disease in 2016.
+- An estimated 15,850 Americans will die from the disease in 2018.

 - Personal History: People who have had lung, mouth, or throat cancer have a higher risk of esophageal cancer.

-- Tobacco and alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
+- Tobacco and Alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
 Together, the risk is much greater than either alone.

-- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have reflux.
+- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have gastroesophageal reflux.

 - Diet: A diet high in processed meat may increase risk of esophageal cancer, but a diet high in fruits and vegetables lowers the risk.
 Frequently consuming very hot liquids may increase risk as well.

-- Esophageal diseases and injury: People with achalasia, tylosis, Plummer-Vinson syndrome, and exposure to or injury from certain chemicals face a higher risk of esophageal cancer.
+- Esophageal Diseases and Injury: People with achalasia, tylosis, Plummer-Vinson syndrome, and exposure to or injury from certain chemicals face a higher risk of esophageal cancer.

 Esophageal cancer varies with each patient.
 People with these symptoms should consult their physician:

-- Weight loss with no known cause
+- Weight loss

 - Indigestion and heartburn